Too many 3D printers? Here’s how to find the right one

 Resin

-Resin is used in SLA or DLP printers, offering high detail and a smooth surface finish.
+270.– to 500.–Resin is used in SLA and DLP printers, providing high detail and smooth surface finish for intricate designs.

 Bestseller

-3D printing resolution refers to the smallest layer height a printer can produce, directly affecting the detail and surface smoothness of finished objects.
-Choosing the right resolution is important because it impacts the quality of prints, production speed, and suitability for different applications such as prototypes, models, or functional parts.
+3D printing resolution refers to the smallest layer height a printer can achieve, directly affecting the fineness and detail of printed objects.
+Choosing the right resolution is important because it determines how smooth, precise, and visually appealing your prints will be, especially for intricate designs or professional prototypes.

 Popular options (you can select more than one)